Modified on: Wed, 16 May, 2018 at 10:47 PM

 Confidential entries will override any document flow and go immediately to the selected group.

-Finally, once an entry has been made confidential it cannot be reversed.
+Once an entry has been made confidential it cannot be reversed.
 The only option is to delete the entry and create it again.
 In order to delete a confidential entry, a group member must be given admin rights or the GT admin must be assigned to the appropriate group.

 Did you find it helpful?